DIAGNijmegen/website-content/content/pages/members/Giulia_DeLuca.md

 check_staff: Colin Jacobs
 check_date: 2026-05-01

-Giulia is a PhD student at the University of Bologna, Italy.
-As part of the Health and Technologies PhD Programme, she has joined the DIAG group at Radboudumc as a visiting researcher under the supervision of [Colin Jacobs](https://www.diagnijmegen.nl/people/colin-jacobs/).
-Her work focuses on improving AI-based risk classification of lung nodules for lung cancer screening.
+Giulia was a visiting PhD student in DIAG from the University of Bologna, Italy.
+As part of the Health and Technologies PhD Programme, she joined the DIAG group at Radboudumc as a visiting researcher under the supervision of [Colin Jacobs](https://www.diagnijmegen.nl/people/colin-jacobs/).
+Her work focused on improving AI-based risk classification of lung nodules for lung cancer screening.